Mackmiller/D3js-Exercise-Portfolio/README.md

 # Portfolio of D3.js charts

 Homework upload for Advanced Data Visualization Spring 2019 at the University of Miami.
-Charts are derived from a set of assignment requirements and were graded on functionality and design.
+Charts are derived from a set of assignment requirements and were graded on functionality and design of the Javascript.

 ## Data